meeshkan/unmock.github.io/docs/unmock.md

   });
 ```

-When you run your tests, this creates a service specification in a directory called `__unmock__` at the root of your project.
+When you run your tests, Unmock will use this code to create a service specification in a directory called `__unmock__` at the root of your project.
 The service specification is written in OpenAPI and should be checked into version control.
 After creating the specification once, you are free to leave calls to `unmock.serve` in your code or delete them.
 We recommend that you delete them and use the Unmock VSCode plugin or CLI to inspect services after they have been defined.

 ## Defining specifications